Garage Floor Tile Buying Guide

 Which Polypropylene Tile Is Right for Me?

 Better: TrueLock HD tiles are made by a leading manufacturer of garage floor tile and are an outstanding value.
-They have a retail price of $3.49 but we frequently have them on sale at prices ranging from $2.39.
-For most of our customers the TrueLock HD garage floor tile is a great way to go!
+They have a retail price of $3.49 but we frequently have them on sale at prices ranging from $2.69.
+For most of our customers, the TrueLock HDXT garage floor tile is a great way to go!
+At $2.89 it is still affordable but offers a level of fit and finish typically only found in high-end tiles.

 Which PVC Tile Is Best for Me?